-The University encourages all campus community members to report any criminal activity or suspicious behavior to the Campus Safety office or to either The Hayward Center's Campus Supervisor, School Resource Officer, or Security officer.
+The University encourages all campus community members to report any criminal activity or suspicious behavior to the Campus Safety office.
 Please preserve all evidence if possible so as to allow for an effective investigation.

-Campus Safety officers can be reached at (562) 902-3333 or individuals may utilize the "Report It" tool located on the "Campus Safety" page on MySCU.
-Additionally, HCEC safety staff can be reached inside the front Registration office, by calling (510) 706-0513 or (510) 784-2600 x 72824.
+Campus Safety officers can be reached at (562) 902-3333, by dialing extension 333 from any campus phone, or by utilizing the yellow emergency phones located throughout campus or the Code Blue Emergency Poles located in the parking lots.
+Additionally, individuals may utilize the "Report It" tool located on the "Campus Safety" page on MySCU.